-On October 10, 2018, the Company signed a lease agreement (the "Lease") with an arms-length private Mongolian company (the "Lessee") whereby the Lessee plans to perform mining operations at Prophecy's Ulaan Ovoo coal mine and will pay Prophecy USD2.00 (the "Production Royalty") for every tonne of coal shipped from the Ulaan Ovoo site premises.
-The Lessee paid Prophecy USD100,000 in cash (recorded as other income on the consolidated statement of operations) as a non-refundable advance royalty payment and is preparing, at its own and sole expense, to restart and operate the Ulaan Ovoo mine with its own equipment, supplies, housing and crew.
+On October 10, 2018, the Company signed a lease agreement (the "Lease") with an arms-length private Mongolian company (the "Lessee") whereby the Lessee plans to perform mining operations at The Company's Ulaan Ovoo coal mine and will pay The Company USD2.00 (the "Production Royalty") for every tonne of coal shipped from the Ulaan Ovoo site premises.
+The Lessee paid The Company USD100,000 in cash (recorded as other income on the consolidated statement of operations) as a non-refundable advance royalty payment and is preparing, at its own and sole expense, to restart and operate the Ulaan Ovoo mine with its own equipment, supplies, housing and crew.

 The Lease is valid for 3 years with an annual advance royalty payment ("ARP") for the first year of USD100,000 which was due and paid upon signing, and USD150,000 and USD200,000 due on the 1st and 2nd anniversary of the Lease, respectively.
-The ARP can be credited towards the USD2.00 per tonne Production Royalty payments to be made to Prophecy as the Lessee starts to sell Ulaan Ovoo coal.
+The ARP can be credited towards the USD2.00 per tonne Production Royalty payments to be made to The Company as the Lessee starts to sell Ulaan Ovoo coal.
 The 3-year Lease can be extended upon mutual agreement.

-The impaired value of \$Nil for deferred development costs at Ulaan Ovoo property at December 31, 2018 remains unchanged.
+The impaired value of \$Nil for deferred development costs at Ulaan Ovoo property at December 31, 2019 (2018, 2017 - \$Nil) remains unchanged.

-The following table summarized information regarding the Company's equipment as at December 31, 2016, 2017, and 2018:
+The following table summarized information regarding the Company's equipment as at December 31, 2017, 2018, and 2019:

-Notes to Annual Consolidated Financial Statements For the years ended December 31, 2018, 2017 and 2016 (Expressed in Canadian Dollars)
+(formerly Prophecy Development Corp.)
+Notes to Annual Consolidated Financial Statements For the years ended December 31, 2019, 2018 and 2017 (Expressed in Canadian Dollars)